tanvir-git/odoo-documentation/content/applications/productivity/iot/config/troubleshooting.rst

 In addition, a firewall can also prevent the :abbr:`HTTPS (Hypertext Transfer Protocol Secure)` certificate from generating correctly.
 In this case, deactivate the firewall until the certificate is successfully generated.
 It should also be noted that certain devices, such as a router that has a built-in firewall, can prevent the :abbr:`HTTPS (Hypertext Transfer Protocol Secure)` certificate from generating.

 .. seealso::
-   :doc:`HTTPS certificate (IoT) <https_certificate_iot>`
+   :doc:`HTTPS certificate (IoT) </applications/productivity/iot/config/https_certificate_iot>`

 Printer
 =======